sph-mn/sph-script/readme.md

 * usage: ./exe/take-website-screenshot url output-filename
 * this script lies under other/take-website-screenshots
 * it depends on nodejs and requires "npm install" to have been executed in the other/take-website-screenshots directory

+# possible enhancements
+* make as many scripts as possible depend only on shell and gnu/coreutils